 Getting Started

 If your enterprise is considering smart contracts, start with a focused pilot.
 Identify a single process that would benefit from trustless automation — vendor payments, compliance verification, or supply chain tracking.
-Build a proof of concept, audit it thoroughly, and deploy to testnet before mainnet.
+Build a proof of concept, review it carefully with appropriate technical and third-party review, and deploy to testnet before mainnet.
 The key is to learn fast and build confidence before scaling.